-- Complete and submit a new Application for Admission - Submit the appropriate application fees - Submit an updated resume - Submit proof of health insurance - Any other documents required for regular admission, unless SSU already has those documents on file - Students who have been dismissed from the University must submit a written, single-spaced essay of at least 1000 words addressing the details of the dismissal and explaining why and how the student believes readmission to the program will result in a successful outcome.

-In addition to the above items, international students applying for readmission must submit the following:

-- Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
+- 1. Submit a new Enrollment Agreement (including School Performance Fact Sheet) and pay appropriate fees; - 2.
+Submit an updated resume; - 3.
+Submit any other documents required for regular admission, unless SSU already has those documents on file; and - 4.
+Students who have been dismissed must submit a written, single-spaced essay of at least 1000 words addressing the details of the dismissal and explaining why and how the student believes readmission to the program will result in a successful outcome. - 5.
+In addition to the above items, international students applying for a student visa seeking readmission must submit the following: - i.
+Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
 An official bank statement not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
-The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - Copy of passport, including information page, Visa, and I-94 validity page;
+The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - ii.
+Copy of passport, including information page, Visa, and I-94 validity page; and - iii.
+Proof of Health Insurance: International students on a student visa must show proof of medical insurance prior to the student's first day of their program.
+Failure to produce valid proof of insurance will result in an inability to enroll in classes and maintain status.